VladMorozDM/pillsIntakeCalculator/README.md

 has a bit overloaded interface.
 In addition it has optional argument weekDays.
 But wait, it's not really optional if we have selected 'weekly' frequency.

 1).
 I decided to always work with weekDays.
-In order to achiev that I made a funtion that returns(assuming today is a monday):
+In order to achiev that I made a function that returns(assuming today is a monday):

 { monday: true, tuesday: false, wednesday: true, thursday: false, friday: true, saturday: false, sunday: true } - for the 'eachOtherDay' freqeuncy and